Towards Aligned Data Removal via Twin Machine Unlearning: Evaluation

-\textbf{Implementation Details.} All our experiments were conducted on a single NVIDIA RTX 3090 GPU.
+All our experiments were conducted on a single NVIDIA RTX 3090 GPU.
 For the binary classifier, we employ an MLP network with two hidden layers, where the sizes of the hidden layers are 64 and 32, respectively.
 We use the ReLU activation function in the classifier.
 The classifier is trained for 100 epochs using SGD with fixed learning rate of 0.01, momentum 0.9 and weight decay $0.0005$.
-Regarding the Nearest-distance Feature (NF), the nearest distance $l_{min}$ is computed by the average of the top-5 nearest distances within the forget class in $D_r$.
 For the Adversarial-attacking Feature (AF), we set the attack budget as $\epsilon= 4/255$.
+For the Curriculum-learning-loss Feature (CF), we obtain it from the loss on the models trained from scratch for two epochs using $D_f$ and $D_{test}$, as well as a 30 $\%$ random subset of $d_r$.
+The learning rate is set to one-tenth of the learning rate used during the fine-tuning process.
+The loss feature is obtained from the same model used for $D_f$.